-- Strategy 1.05F(42): Hurricane Shelters.
-The Quarry Preserve PDD shall design and construct a community center or resort clubhouse within the development for use as a hurricane shelter for the development's residents. - Strategy 1.05F(43): Solid Waste Services.
+- Strategy 1.05F(43): Solid Waste Services.
 The Quarry Preserve PDD will coordinate development to correspond with the availability of solid waste disposal facilities by the County, and shall identify small quantity waste generators during the permitting process. - Strategy 1.05F(44): Public Use Site(s).
 The Quarry Preserve PDD shall provide 10 acres for public uses within Quarry Preserve.
 When appropriate, the site(s) will be in close proximity to the Town Center.
-In addition, the Quarry Preserve PDD shall be responsible for the infrastructure costs associated with the site(s), including but not limited to, the provision of potable water, sanitary sewer, fire protection, stormwater and adequate access.

-Strategy 1.05F(45): Historical Resources.
+In addition, the Quarry Preserve PDD shall be responsible for the infrastructure costs associated with the site(s), including but not limited to, the provision of potable water, sanitary sewer, fire protection, stormwater and adequate access. - Strategy 1.05F(45): Historical Resources.
 A cultural resource assessment survey will be used for the purpose of locating and assessing the significance of any historic resources present on the Quarry Preserve PDD site.
 All survey reports will conform to the specifications set forth in Chapter 1A-46, Florida Administrative Code, and forwarded to the Division of Historical Resources ("Division") for comment and recommendation.
 All identified resources will be protected in accordance with the requirements of the Division.
-In addition, all project personnel will be notified regarding the potential for on site cultural resources and trained in reporting potential finds.

-Strategy 1.05F(47): Jobs to Housing Balance.
-To promote an appropriate jobs to housing mix and the timing of residential and nonresidential uses during the development of Quarry Preserve, the following schedule will be followed:

-1. A minimum of 60,000 square feet of commercial including office uses and a minimum of 100,000 square feet of Business Park uses within the Quarry Preserve PDD shall be constructed or under construction before the 2,001st dwelling unit is completed.
+In addition, all project personnel will be notified regarding the potential for on site cultural resources and trained in reporting potential finds. - Strategy 1.05F(47): Jobs to Housing Balance.
+To promote an appropriate jobs to housing mix and the timing of residential and nonresidential uses during the development of Quarry Preserve, the following schedule will be followed: - a.
+A minimum of 60,000 square feet of commercial including office uses and a minimum of 100,000 square feet of Business Park uses within the Quarry Preserve PDD shall be constructed or under construction before the 2,001st dwelling unit is completed.
 Infrastructure and development ready sites shall be constructed in the Town Center prior to the issuance of the 1000th residential building permit.
-The minimum size of the initial Town Center phase shall be no less than 50 acres.

-- 2. A minimum of 120,000 square feet of commercial including office uses and a minimum of 200,000 square feet of Business Park uses within the Quarry Preserve PDD shall be constructed or under construction before the 3,501st dwelling unit is completed. - 3.
-A minimum of 200,000 square feet of commercial including office uses and a minimum of 400,000 square feet of Business Park uses within the Quarry Preserve PDD shall be constructed or under construction before the 4,601st dwelling unit is completed. - Strategy 1.05F(47): Master Plan.
+The minimum size of the initial Town Center phase shall be no less than 50 acres. - b.
+A minimum of 120,000 square feet of commercial including office uses and a minimum of 200,000 square feet of Business Park uses within the Quarry Preserve PDD shall be constructed or under construction before the 3,501st dwelling unit is completed. - c.
+A minimum of 200,000 square feet of commercial including office uses and a minimum of 400,000 square feet of Business Park uses within the Quarry Preserve PDD shall be constructed or under construction before the 4,601st dwelling unit is completed.

+Strategy 1.05F(47): Master Plan.
 The Master Plan adopted for the Quarry Preserve PDD provides the generalized boundaries of land uses and significant features of the development, including the wildlife corridor and external access points.
 Any adjustments to the boundaries shall be geographically limited and the boundaries of the land uses and significant features may vary, but only to the extent necessitated by environmental permitting requirements, required placement of infrastructure and physical constraints, including soil suitability and topography.
-A comprehensive plan amendment shall not be required for adjustments to land uses and significant features unless the proposed change is inconsistent with the density or intensity standards and development controls of the Quarry Preserve PDD as set forth in Objective 1.05F and associated policies.
+A comprehensive plan amendment shall not be required for adjustments to land uses and significant features unless the proposed change is inconsistent with the density or intensity standards and development controls of the Quarry Preserve PDD as set forth in Objective 1.05F and associated policies. --------------------- ---